-Whether or not a sparkling wine can be labelled as vegan comes down to how it is made, rather than the ingredients we put inside the bottle.
+Whether or not it can be labelled a vegan sparkling wine comes down to how the wine is made, rather than the ingredients put inside the bottle.
 To create sparkling wine, you need to ferment grapes, or if you’re drinking Renegade and Longton’s wines, we ferment elderflower.
 The process of fermentation creates impurities in wine which leaves the liquid with a foggy appearance and often sediment at the bottom of the bottle.

 Where most sparkling wines lose their vegan status, is during the fining process.
 In order to take away the impurities and the foggy appearance left from fermentation, fining agents must be used.
 The most common, and widely available fining agent is isinglass which is a fish bladder protein.
 This protein attracts the molecules that give the wine its foggy appearance, and allow winemakers to remove these impurities leaving their sparkling wines with its clear colour.

 Vegan sparkling wines use a clay-based fining agent called bentonite instead of a fish bladder protein to filter out impurities.
 This allows makers of vegan wines to achieve the same colour and taste as those using isinglass, but without the animal by products.
 Vegan wine can also be made through a natural process where winemakers allow the wine to self-stabilise.